rapidfish/personnummer/README.md

-## or build it as a runnable jar command, and use it from terminal (bash)
+## ... or build it and run it as a 'runnable jar' command from your favourite terminal (bash)
 - git clone https://github.com/rapidfish/personnummer.git
 - mvn clean package
 - chmod +x target/Personnummer2-2.0-SNAPSHOT-jar-with-dependencies.jar